rcliftonharvey/ajaxclient/README.md

 ## Browser compatibility

 I'll level with you - I don't know.
 It works in the versions of Firefox, Safari and Chrome that I have around.
 The AJAX Client uses ECMA5 *strict mode*, which is explicitly supported from Internet Explorer 10 at least.
-But I made sure to only use IE-safe code, and I tried to *shim* what I couldn't rely on older versions of IE to provide, so **theoretically** it should also work just fine in IE9 and even IE8. *I will furthet test compatibility at some point and update this section.*
+But I made sure to only use IE-safe code, and I tried to *shim* what I couldn't rely on older versions of IE to provide, so **theoretically** it should also work just fine in IE9 and even IE8. *I will further test compatibility at some point and update this section.*

 -------------------------------------------------------------------------------------------------------